-In this special two part series of PSC Deep Dive, board certified plastic surgeon Dr. Melinda Haws of Nashville, Tennessee moderates an all-female round table discussion on breast implant illness (BII).
+In this special three part series of PSC Deep Dive, board certified plastic surgeon Dr. Melinda Haws of Nashville, Tennessee moderates an all-female round table discussion on breast implant illness (BII).

 The conversation features Dr. Patricia McGuire, aboard certified plastic surgeon from St. Louis, Missouri, Dr. Jennifer Kessmann, a board certified family physician from Dallas, Texas, Jamee Cook, a breast implant illness patient who runs several online patient support groups, including the Facebook-based group, Breast Implant Victim Advocacy, and Raylene Hollrah, a breast cancer survivor of 12 years, BIA-ALCL patient and administrator of several online patient support groups.